Art. Biology. Curiosity.

 I splurged a little with my summer job money, and bought myself several sets of needles and crochet hooks.
 Through trial and error, I attempted and re-attempted patterns over and over until I got the hang of things.

-I replied that I could easily make a sweater for a snake, it being a tube and all.
+I replied that I could easily make a sweater for a snake, since it is just a tube.

 It turned into a real commission, and I was so excited that I also made the snake (named Jorgen) several hats and a scarf.
 Now you can see Jorgen in all the item posts I make on Etsy - he is the lovely ball python modeling a crown and the very first Snock.

-Ah, yes, what is the origin of "snock"?
-Well I heard my boyfriend describe what I was knitting to one of his friends as "a snake sock... except with no foot," and the word "snock" came about from that train of thought.
+What is the origin of "snock"?
+Well I heard my partner describe what I was knitting to one of his friends as "a snake sock... except with no foot," and the word "snock" came about from that train of thought.

 **I am absolutely not the first person to get the amusing idea of knitting a sweater for a snake, but I am 100% positive I am the originator of the word "snock".
 Just for the record.**